brandonchinn178/brandonchinn178.github.io/docs/_posts/2023-05-03-services-design-pattern.md

 title: The "Services" design pattern
 ---

 In large systems, [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) is a powerful design pattern that allows subsystems to be modular and iterate independently of other subsystems.
-Concretely, it enables building subsystems in parallel and testing them independently, e.g. with mocking.
+Concretely, it enables building subsystems in parallel and testing them independently.

 In the Haskell ecosystem, we have quite a few ways to solve this problem: MTL, effect patterns, etc. This blog post will cover an alternative solution, named the "Services" design pattern.